01-1/0/Want..md

 Yes, **farming**.
 Animal farming.
 Specifically, **fish farming**.

-factory farming, and its worst organ, fish farming, exists because the meat and fish eaters of the world ([myself included](https://www.tumblr.com/fastfouriertransfem/789340937673441280/addendum-you-probably-see-me-as-a-hypocrite-here?source=share)) prioritize their wants over the wants of the [100 billion killed every year for our pleasure.](https://ourworldindata.org/how-many-animals-are-factory-farmed) because of our desire, our want, for efficiency. just that tiny extra bit of efficiency. to save a buck, we cage — enslave — animals, giving them zero access to the outside world.
+Factory farming, and its worst organ, fish farming, exists because the meat and fish eaters of the world ([myself included](https://www.tumblr.com/fastfouriertransfem/789340937673441280/addendum-you-probably-see-me-as-a-hypocrite-here?source=share)) prioritize their wants over the wants of the [100 billion killed every year for our pleasure.](https://ourworldindata.org/how-many-animals-are-factory-farmed) because of our desire, our want, for efficiency. just that tiny extra bit of efficiency. to save a buck, we cage — enslave — animals, giving them zero access to the outside world.

-farmed fish, fish that we enslave for our consumption, number [73 to 180 billion,](https://thehumaneleague.org.uk/article/fish-farming) between 9 and 22 times our human population of eight billion.
+Farmed fish, fish that we enslave for our consumption, number [73 to 180 billion,](https://thehumaneleague.org.uk/article/fish-farming) between 9 and 22 times our human population of eight billion.

-This is our greatest wrong.
+This is our ***greatest*** wrong.

-To show how awful this wrong is, I'll compare it to our second greatest wrong: the 0.97 to 2.74 ***trillion*** wild fish killed each year.
+To show how truly awful this wrong is, I'll compare it to our second greatest wrong: the 0.97 to 2.74 ***trillion*** wild fish killed each year.
 The lower end of that estimate, 0.97 trillion, is 161666⅔ times the number of Jews killed in the Holocaust.
 And this is every year.

 A human death pales in comparison, in suffering, to the deaths of 161666⅔ fish.
 Of course, a human death is awful.
 But fish feel pain.
 The same pain that we feel.
 And the pain that each fish will feel is the greatest pain it will feel in its life; its final cruel experience.